 Watch Video Here.

-Guilt, I don’t need to ask the question.
+Guilt, I don’t have to read the question.
 It is all rather mixed up here.
-Why do we feel guilt?
+Why do we feel guilty?
 You know what that word means.
 Culpability.
 Culpa.
 Why do we feel guilty?
 Many people do.
 It tortures their life.
 Then it becomes an enormous problem.

 And that is the background of guilt, with many, many people.